ga-curriculum/github-collaboration/collaborator-method-add-collaborators/README.md

 ![Screenshot of the 'Collaborators' section in the 'Settings' tab of a GitHub repository.
 The main content area shows a modal for adding a collaborator to the repository.
 In the search field, 'ga-collaborator' is typed, and a result is highlighted and outlined in red.](./assets/repo-collaborators-search-results.png)

-Finally, click the **Add person to this repository** button outlined in red below (the name on the button will match the username of the person you want to add and will look different from the screenshot).
+Finally select the **Add person to this repository** button outlined in red below (the name on the button will match the username of the person you want to add and will look different from the screenshot).

 ![Screenshot of the 'Collaborators' section in the 'Settings' tab of a GitHub repository.
 The main content area shows a modal for adding a collaborator to the repository.
 The 'ga-collaborator' username is selected, and below it is a green button labeled 'Add ga-collaborator to this repository' which is outlined in red.](./assets/repo-collaborators-search-add.png)